denovo/Antenna-faq/docs/how-to/inspectWebviews.md

 Next, enable Safari's developer tools.
 Open Safari's preferences by selecting _Safari_ > _Preferences_ from the top menu, go to the _Advanced_ tab and check the _Show Developer_ menu checkbox.

 Now, you should see a _Develop_ menu item in Safari's top menu bar.
-Open the _Develop_ > _iPhone Simulator_ (or your iOS device's name) menu, and you should see a list of WebViews currently open in your app. (`contextmenu.html`, `loading.html` and `background.html` are used internally by Supersonic.)
+Open the _Develop_ > _iPhone Simulator_ (or your iOS device's name) menu, and you should see a list of WebViews currently open in your app.

-You can also skip the Safari menu altogether.
-When in the `steroids connect` prompt, you can use `sd` or `safari` command to get a list of currently open WebViews in the iOS Simulator.
-The command takes an argument like `sd views/banana/index.html` to open the Safari Web Inspector for given WebView.
-Partial file/path names work also, so if you have an open WebView at `views/car/index.html` path you can simply write e.g. `sd car/ind`.

-If you cannot see any WebViews in your Safari Develop menu, restarting your computer might help.
+If you cannot see any WebViews in your Safari Develop menu, make sure you are viewing a view on your app that has a webview inside of it.
+If that fails, restarting your computer might help.

 ### Inspecting a WebView